Ririetrara/rb003_iban_attestation.md.md/README.md

 The IBAN schema is available in the EWC schemas and rulebooks repository: [IBAN data schema](https://github.com/EWC-consortium/eudi-wallet-rulebooks-and-schemas/blob/main/data-schemas/ds002-iban-attestation.json).

-### 4.1 Registered address-related attributes
+### 4.1 Parties-related attributes

-This document defines the following attributes related to the registered address of the EUCC holder:
+This document defines the following attributes related to the parties of the IBAN holder:

-- full_address
-- care_of
-- thorough_fare
-- locator_designator
-- post_code
-- post_name
-- post_office_box
-- locator_name
-- admin_unit_level_1
-- admin_unit_level_2

-The detailed attributes allow the EUCC attestation to represent the granularity of the elements describing a registered address as defined in the [EU Core Business Vocabulary](https://semiceu.github.io/Core-Business-Vocabulary/releases/2.2.0/#Address)..

-### 4.2 Legal representative-related attributes

-This document defines the following attributes related to the legal representation of a company.
-This list of attributes allows EUCC issuers to use either or both list in order to describe a legal representative who is a natural person or a legal person.

-**Attributes to define a natural person holding a legal representative right:**

 - full_name
-- date_of_birth
-- nationality
-- signatory_rule

-**Attributes to define a legal person holding a legal representative right:**

-- legal_person_name
-- legal_person_id
-- legal_form_type
-- signatory_rule
+- role

-It is the responsibility of Business Registries to include as many legal_representative objects as present in their registry.
+The detailed attributes allow the IBAN attestation to encapsulate the individuals that have access to the legal entity's bank account.

 ### 4.3 Minimum number of optional attributes

-There is no minimum number of optional attributes for the EUCC.
+There is no minimum number of optional attributes for the IBAN.
 Each Issuer will have the responsibility to fill in the attributes when provided by the original source.

 ## 5. Trust infrastructure details

-In this chapter, trust requirements and general considerations regarding the EUCC attestation itself are described.
+In this chapter, trust requirements and general considerations regarding the IBAN attestation itself are described.

-### 5.1 Trust requirements on the EUCC attestation from the perspective of company registration offices as authentic sources for the EUCC
+### 5.1 Trust requirements on the IBAN attestation from the perspective of company registration offices as authentic sources for the IBAN

 In the ARF 1.4, the following information for Pub-EAAs and QEAAs Providers is given.